Long-time asymptotics and stability for the sine-Gordon equation: Introduction

 where the radiation satisfies

-\end{theorem} In the final part of our paper, we show that the weight required in the theorem above is almost optimal.
-By the explicit computations for the weighted energy norm of breathers, see Section \ref{sec:stability}, we conclude the the failure of the asymptotic stability of the sine-Gordon equation in $H^{1,s}_{\text{sin}}\times L^{2,s}$ for $0\leq s <1/2$.
-Here by the instability, we mean that after the perturbation, there are addional/new type of non-decay components appearing in the asympotics. \begin{proposition} Consider $0\leq s <1/2$ and $0<\beta$ small, one has
+for any fixed $\mathfrak{v}\in\mathbb{R} $ and $\mathfrak{L}>0$. \end{theorem} \begin{remark} The speed of the interval $\mathfrak{v}$ in \eqref{eq:localen} is only required to be a fixed constant in $\mathbb{R}$.
+In particular it can be the speed of the perturbed kink $v_k$.
+In this case, the localized energy norm measures the decay of the radiation around the kink. \end{remark}

+In the final part of our paper, we show that the weight required in the theorem above is almost optimal.
+By the explicit computations of the weighted energy norm of breathers in Section \ref{sec:stability}, we deduce the failure of the asymptotic stability for solutions to the sine-Gordon equation in $H^{1,s}_{\text{sin}}\times L^{2,s}$ for $0\leq s <1/2$.
+Here by the asymptotic instability we mean that after perturbations, there are additional/new type of non-decay components emerging in the asymptotics.
+The main obstruction is that there exist small breathers.
+As we show in Subsubsection \ref{subsubsec:breather}, if the weight is not enough, one has the following estimate: \begin{proposition} Consider $0\leq s <1/2$ and $0<\beta$ small.
+Using the notation for breathers \eqref{eq:breather}, one has that at $t=2\pi/\alpha$ where $\alpha=\sqrt{1-\beta^2}$.
 In particular, this implies the failure of the asymptotic stability of the zero solution to the sine-Gordon equation for initial perturbations in $H_{\text{sin}}^{1,s}\times L^{2,s}$ for $0\leq s<1/2$. \end{proposition} Similar computations can be carried out for the difference between a wobbling kink and a kink.
 Morally, a wobbling kink can be regarded as a nonlinear superposition of a breather and a kink.
-For the formula of the wobbling kink and full details, see Subsubsection \ref{subsubsec:wobbling}. \begin{proposition} The static kink solution $Q(x,t;0,0 )$ to the sine-Gordon equation \eqref{eq: sG} is not asymptoticallly stable for initial perturbations in $H_{\text{sin}}^{1,s}\times L^{2,s}$ for $0\leq s<1/2$.
-Since there exists a family of wobbling kinks which can be as close as desired to the static kink in the topology of $H_{\text{sin}}^{1,s}\times L^{2,s}$ for $0\leq s<1/2$. \end{proposition}
+See \eqref{eq:Wobbling-Kink} for details. \begin{proposition} The static kink solution $Q(x,t;0,0 )$ to the sine-Gordon equation \eqref{eq: sG} is not asymptotically stable for perturbations in $H_{\text{sin}}^{1,s}\times L^{2,s}$ with $0\leq s<1/2$. \end{proposition} One can always find wobbling kinks as close to the static kink as desired in the topology of $H_{\text{sin}}^{1,s}\times L^{2,s}$ for $0\leq s<1/2$.
+This leads to the failure of the asymptotic stability of the kink for $0\leq s<\frac{1}{2}$.